Vacuum-Tube/OSM-TPF2-Importer/README.md

 More details [here](/python/README.md#details).

-## OSM data used for Automation
+## OSM Data used
-The following information from OSM data is used and extracted for the automated import:
+The following information from OSM elements is used and extracted during the automated import:

 - Streets and footpaths
     - type of street (e.g. urban, rural, motorway)